-Office 365 (now Microsoft 365) does not make creating and adding a signature for an organization's users easy.
-There are some severe drawbacks if decide to just use the in-built Office 365 email signature editor.
-You will also have to utilize various PowerShell commands or Transport Rules in order to implement a signature across your organization.
+Office 365 (now Microsoft 365) does not make creating and adding a signature for an organization’s users easy.
+There are severe drawbacks if you use the in-built Office 365 email signature editor.
+You will also have to utilize various PowerShell commands or Transport Rules to implement a signature across your organization.

-With this in mind, let’s have a look at the top 6 things you can and can’t do when you create and add an Office 365 email signature manually.
+With this in mind, let’s look at the top 6 things you can and can’t do when you manually create and add an Office 365 email signature.

 1. You CAN’T automatically add an email signature under a reply